Freight Class Codes Explained

 Accurate dimensions are essential for determining budget and shipping timelines.
 The following list details how to accurately measure freight:

+1. Convert the measurement to cubic inches.
 L x W x H = Cubic Inches

-Take measurements for each object you need to ship and add all dimensions together at the end for a final figure.
+1. Take measurements for each object you need to ship and add all dimensions together at the end for a final figure.

-• Divide total cubic inches by 1,728 to figure the cubic feet of your total shipment.
+1. Divide total cubic inches by 1,728 to figure the cubic feet of your total shipment.
+(L x W x H) / 1,728

-Shipments that are transported on pallets will need to be measured with the pallets included.
+Shipments transported on pallets will need to be measured with the pallets included.
 Thus, height should be measured from the bottom of the pallet to the freight’s highest point.
 If freight extends beyond the length of the pallet, measure the freight length, not the pallet.

 2. Handling